 Bear in mind the following risks when determining whether to pursue higher yield with a portion of your cash allocation.

-Spreads have narrowed back to prerecession levels.
-Even so, corporate issues still pay significantly more yield than Treasuries, to compensate for the greater risk that the issuer will default.
-The greater the risk, the larger the yield premium a corporate bond or bill offers compared with a Treasury with a comparable term.
+Corporate bonds pay significantly more yield than Treasuries, to compensate for the greater risk that the issuer will default.
+The greater the expected risk, the larger the yield premium a corporate bond or bill offers compared with a Treasury with a comparable term.

 |More credit risk may mean more yield||Yield|